Faytje/Faytje/README.md

 🛫| Insert Interactive.
 An creative and inspiring company.
 We specialize in making games, software and scripts.
 Support: https://discord.gg/Wu66P2kz6z or email us: insertinteractive@gmail.com

-🎓| Im Faye!
+🎓| Im Rick!
 A student in IT and Software developent and current owner/founder of Insert Interactive.
 I'm in my last year of IT study and planning to seek higher eduacation in the form of cyber security.

 👨‍💻| I enjoy trying new things and learn to create my own projects.
 I currently have 2 projects running. one is a modern linux distro and the other one is a recreation of the windwos start menu.